 - 1 cup of all purpose flour

 - 1/4 cup of grated Parmesan cheese

 Preheat the oven to 375 degrees.
-Spray a 9 x 13 inch glass baking pan with non-stick cooking spray and sprinkle the mozzarella cheese evenly on the bottom of the baking pan; set aside.
+Butter or spray a 9 x 13 inch glass baking pan with non-stick cooking spray and sprinkle the mozzarella cheese evenly on the bottom of the baking pan; set aside.

 Heat the 1/2 tablespoon of oil in a large skillet over medium high heat and cook the onion and bell pepper until soft, but not browned.
 Add the beef and cook until browned.
 Stir in the pepperoni and cook another 4 minutes; drain if needed.
 Stir in the pizza sauce and Italian seasoning and bring to a boil.
 Reduce heat and simmer for 15 minutes.
 Remove from heat and set aside.

 In a medium sized bowl, whisk together the milk, oil and eggs.
 Add the flour and the salt to the milk mixture and whisk until well blended and smooth.